moimikey/node-xero/README.md

 # node-xero
 An ES2015/JS SDK for Xero.
 Webpack, Browserify & Node.js friendly.

+**WARNING** THIS IS STILL A WORK IN PROGRESS AND MASTER MAY NOT BE FUNCTIONAL.
+PRs are always welcomed as I find free time to continue to work on this.

 # Features
 - Super lightweight
 - Browserify, Webpack & Node friendly